 Hydraulic operation of the hydraulic brake systems has been the universal design for more than 60 years.
 The complete components of an oil or hydraulic brake system consist of the master cylinder, steel lines, rubber hoses, various pressure-control valves, and brake apply devices at each wheel.

-Master Cylinder in Hydraulic Brake System
+Hydraulic Brake System with Master Cylinder

-Split brake Systems
+Split brake systems

-Brake Lines and Hoses
+Brake lines and hoses

-The rigid lines or pipes of a hydraulic brake system made of steel tubing for system safety.
-Flexible rubber hoses join the wheel brakes to the rigid lines on the vehicle body or frame.
+The rigid lines or pipes of a hydraulic brake system are made of steel tubing for system safety.
+Flexible rubber hoses join the wheel brakes to the fixed lines on the vehicle body or frame.
 The front brakes have a rubber hose at each wheel to allow for steering movement.
 Rear brakes may have different hoses at each wheel or a single hose connected to a line on the body or frame if the vehicle has a rigid rear axle.
-Brake lines and hoses contain the high-pressure fluid, and the fluid acts like a solid rod to transfer force to the wheel cylinders and caliper pistons.
+The brake lines and hoses contain the high-pressure fluid, and the fluid acts like a solid rod to transfer force to the wheel cylinders and caliper pistons.

-Oil or Hydraulic Brake system in Automobile
+Oil or Hydraulic Brake System in an Automobile

 The caliper pistons for disc brakes also respond to hydraulic pressure that enters a fluid chamber in the caliper.
 Hydraulic pressure in a stationary caliper is applied to one or two pistons on each side of the caliper to force the pads against the rotor.
 A single-piston pressure is applied to a movable caliper on the inboard side to force the inboard pad against the rotor.
 Hydraulic pressure is equal in all directions in a closed chamber.
 This equal pressure creates a reaction force that moves the outboard side of the caliper inward so that both pads grip the rotor.